 salt and pepper

-In a small bowl, combine the herbs with crushed garlic, preserved lemons, olive oil, lemon juice spices and salt and pepper.
-Stir the mixture and then in a bowl or glass tray rub the fish fillets with 2/3 of the marinade, leaving the rest for later.
-Cover the vessel with clingfilm and place the fish in the fridge, leaving it to marinade for 20 mins to 1 hour.
+First prepare the chermoula marinade, stir the mixture and then in a bowl or glass tray rub the fish fillets with 2/3 of the marinade, leaving the rest for later.
+Cover the vessel with clingfilm and place the fish in the fridge, leaving it to marinade for at least an hour.

 In a large deep oven dish, place your potatoes inside and rub with them with the remaining chermoula and more olive oil if necessary.
 Make sure to add a generous amount of salt and pepper to the potatoes.
 Next layer on the peppers and tomatoes adding a drizzle of olive oil.
 Cover the dish tightly with a sheet of aluminium foil and cook for 45 minutes.